rrnyquist/ebenezer/_Scripture/ESV/50_Philippians.md

 for he nearly died for the work of Christ, risking his life to complete what was lacking in your service to me. ^0230

 Finally, my brothers, rejoice in the Lord.
 To write the same things to you is no trouble to me and is safe for you. ^0301

 Look out for the dogs, look out for the evildoers, look out for those who mutilate the flesh. ^0302

-For we are the circumcision, who worship by the Spirit of God and glory in Christ Jesus and put no confidence in the flesh — ^0303
+For we are the real circumcision, who worship by the Spirit of God and glory in Christ Jesus and put no confidence in the flesh-- ^0303

 though I myself have reason for confidence in the flesh also.
-If anyone else thinks he has reason for confidence in the flesh, I have more : ^0304
+If anyone else thinks he has reason for confidence in the flesh, I have more: ^0304

 circumcised on the eighth day, of the people of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; as to the law, a Pharisee; ^0305

-as to zeal, a persecutor of the church; as to righteousness under the law, blameless. ^0306
+as to zeal, a persecutor of the church; as to righteousness, under the law blameless. ^0306

 But whatever gain I had, I counted as loss for the sake of Christ. ^0307

 Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
 For his sake I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ ^0308

-and be found in him, not having a righteousness of my own that comes from the law, but that which comes through faith in Christ, the righteousness from God that depends on faith — ^0309
+and be found in him, not having a righteousness of my own that comes from the law, but that which comes through faith in Christ, the righteousness from God that depends on faith-- ^0309

 that I may know him and the power of his resurrection, and may share his sufferings, becoming like him in his death, ^0310